-Peonies are beautiful flowers, but they tend to be choosy, and their blooming depends heavily on how they are cared for.
+Peony is a beautiful flower, but it tends to be choosy, and the blooming depends heavily on how it is cared for.

 Basic Peony facts

 Height – 1 ½ to 6 ½ feet (50 to 200 cm)